 3. Send Your Scam

-Send out your email and, if possible, this link should lead to a fake login page to teach your employees how easy it is to steal their credentials.
+Send out your email – ideally with a link that leads to a fake login page.
+The end results will show your employees how easy it is to steal their credentials.

 4. Bring Everyone in on the Scam

 Once it’s completed, let your employees know about the phishing teaching moment.

 Everyone should be part of the company-wide training course to ensure that they’re adequately trained on spotting phishing attempts.
 When the results come in, those who pass should get a pat on the back, and those who fail will need some extra training.

 Types of Phishing Email Tests and Cost of Security Awareness Tools